 Memories of the Transition to our New Building

 As the pastor who oversaw the move from the old Longford Tabernacle to the new Riverlands building, Jeff McKinnon has some unique perspectives!

 - Prayer was a very important element right throughout the decision-making and building process.

 - The building was not to be ‘a church’.
 Rather, the church would meet in a community centre, Riverlands.

 - However we also had a strong emphasis on operating mission off-site.
 We didn’t want the building to dominate our sense of identity and vocation.

 - The church had a careful process of about 5 years to decide to relocate, and how to relocate (eg refurbish a building, build on a ‘greenfield’, etc).

 - The church employed two of our members, John Pitt (builder) and Tim Preece (bricklayer) to construct Riverlands.
 Others provided significant time covering some other trades.
 During the building program we had one or two evening working bees most weeks.

-- The opening of Riverlands was performed by two of our oldest members, Miss Gladys Long and Mrs Doris King, cutting the ribbon and turning the key respectively.
+- Two of our oldest members, Miss Gladys Long and Mrs Doris King, opened Riverlands by cutting the ribbon, and turning the key respectively.
 A large crowd was present.

 - The church opened the new building largely debt free (a $10,000 interest free loan from Tasmanian Baptists was outstanding but repaid quite quickly).
 All up, the new facility cost about $500,000.00.

-- Initially the church retained its former name 'Longford Baptist Church' and the building only was known as 'Riverlands'.
-It was after 2004 that the name 'Riverlands' was conflated with the church as well as the building.
+- Initially the church retained its former name ‘Longford Baptist Church’ and the building only became known as ‘Riverlands’.
+After 2004, the name ‘Riverlands’ became the name of the church as well.